Crystal Palace, London

 The Crystal Palace was a building so improbable that many engineers said it could not be built.
 It was designed in nine days, erected in months, and stood for 85 years before burning to the ground in one night.

-What Was It
+What Was It?

-Where Was It
+Where Was It?

-The Crystal Palace was originally erected in Hyde Park, London, for the duration of the Great Exhibition.
+The Crystal Palace was originally erected in Hyde Park, London, for the Great Exhibition.
 After the exhibition closed, it was dismantled and rebuilt on Sydenham Hill in south London between 1852 and 1854, where it remained until its destruction.
 The surrounding parkland, now known as Crystal Palace Park, still exists.

 Key Dates